andrevidela/Research-report/Thesis/index.md

 One of their project is a validator for petri-nets and petri-net executions: [FSM-oracle](https://github.com/statebox/fsm-oracle).
 While the technical details of this projects are outside the scope of this text, there is one aspect of it that is fundamentally linked with linear types, and that is the concept of permutation.

-FSM-Oracle describes petri-nets using [_hypergraphs_](http://www.zanasi.com/fabio/files/paperCALCO19b.pdf) those hypergraphs have a concept of [_permutation_ ](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/Permutations.idr#L31) that allows to move wires around.
+FSM-Oracle describes petri-nets using [_hypergraphs_](http://www.zanasi.com/fabio/files/paperCALCO19b.pdf) \cite{cartographer} those hypergraphs have a concept of [_permutation_ ](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/Permutations.idr#L31) that allows to move wires around.
 This concept is key in a correct and proven implementation of hypergraphs.
 However, permutations also turn out to be extremely complex to implement as can attest the files [trying to fit](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsCategory.idr) their definition into a [Category](https://github.com/statebox/fsm-oracle/blob/master/src/Permutations/PermutationsStrictMonoidalCategory.idr).

-Linear types can thankfully ease the pain by providing a very simple representation of permutations:
+Linear types can thankfully ease the pain by providing a very simple representation of permutations :

 ```haskell
 Permutation : Type -> Type
 Premutation a = (1 ls : List a) -> List a
 ```

-That is, a `Permutation` parameterised over a type `a` is a linear function from `List a` to `List a`.
+That is, a `Permutation` parameterised over a type `a` is a linear function from `List a` to `List a`[^14].

 This definition works because no elements from the input list can be omited  or reused for the output list. _Every single element_ from the argument has to find a new spot in the output list.
 Additionally, since the type `a` is unknown, no special value can be inserted in advance.
 Indeed, the only way to achieve this effect would be to pattern match on `a` and create values once `a` is known, but this would require `a` to be bound with a multiplicity greater than `0`: